Identifying UK citizens

 Would you kindly advise how I can identify among the respondents those who are UK nationals (=citizens)?

-#1 Updated by Alita Nandi almost 3 years ago
+#1 Updated by Alita Nandi about 3 years ago

 - Status changed from New to In Progress